 The National Center for Atmospheric Research is implementing a sophisticated local radar research network in the front range of Colorado in partnership with Colorado State University.
-They are relocating the base of the S-Pol radar in order to enhance performance and better position it for multiple radar experiments with CSU CHILL and the regional WSR-88D units in Denver and Cheyenne.
+They are relocating the base of the S-Pol radar in order to enhance performance and better position it for multiple radar experiments with CSU CHILL and the regional WSR-88D units in Denver and Chevenne.
 The NCAR team is well positioned to provide significant improvements to the signal processing of polarimetric variables.
-They have devoted considerable effort to characterizing the effects of antenna errors. scattering. electromagnetic propagation, clutter contamination on dual polarization variable quality (Hubbert, 2011).
+They have devoted considerable effort to characterizing the errors, effects of antenna scattering, propagation, electromagnetic and clutter contamination on dual polarization variable quality (Hubbert, 2011).